nagahara-masaaki/IEICECS2023/readme.md

 # Python programs for Introduction to Compressed Sensing with Python (IEICE Trans. on Comm.
 2023)
 - This is for the following survey paper:
   - M. Nagahara, Introduction to Compressed Sensing with Python, IEICE Transactions on Communications, 2023 (submitted)
+- The main file is `IEICE_CS.ipynb`